puppetlabs/relay-workflows/victorops-incident-response/README.md

 - A [Jira](https://www.atlassian.com/software/jira) account.
 - A [Slack](https://slack.com/) workspace bot with the following permissions:
     - `channels:manage` to create the channel and set the topic
-    - `users:read` to list users
-    - `users:read.email` to read users' email addresses
     - `chat:write` to send messages
     - `chat:write.public` to send messages to channels without joining
-    - `chat:write.customize` to sennd messages as a customized username and avatar
+    - `chat:write.customize` to send messages as a customized username and avatar

 You'll also need to enable the REST integration point on VictorOps and add the generated endpoint URL as a workflow Secret named `endpointURL`.
 Note that the incoming webhook from VictorOps to Relay uses the [escalation webhook integration](https://help.victorops.com/knowledge-base/escalation-webhooks/), not the Enterprise-level [custom webhooks](https://help.victorops.com/knowledge-base/custom-outbound-webhooks).